hotrodorm/hotrod/hotrod-project/docs/quick-docs/guides/starting-a-maven-project-from-scratch-with-h2-inmem.md

 </project>
 ```

-Create the empty source folders, if they are not yet created.
+Also, create the empty source folders, if they are not yet created.
 In linux you can do:

 ```bash
 mkdir -p src/main/java